 4.4.2.
 Series of simulations with parameters variation

-From the parameter's configuration tab, a series of simulations can be implicitly defined by specifying parameters sequences. openSF provides 3 different mechanisms to do this:
+From the parameter configuration tab, a series of simulations with varying values of the module parameters can be implicitly defined. openSF provides four different mechanisms to do this:

 - Iterations

 - Batch

 - Perturbation

+- Timeline